jshjohnson/Animate/README.md

 Adds/removes animations without the need for event listeners.

 ##Browser compatibility
 Animate.js is supported in modern browsers from IE10 and above (i.e. browsers that support CSS animations).
-I would suggest using Modernizr to feature detect CSS animations/transitions and apply override styling for browsers that do not support those features.
+Due to discrepencies in support for `Element.classList`, I would recommend including the very good [classList polyfill](https://github.com/eligrey/classList.js/) before you include animate.js.
+I would also suggest using Modernizr to feature detect CSS animations/transitions and apply override styling for browsers that do not support those features.

 Using SCSS, this may look like this:
 ```css